kohlerm/nixos-config/README.md

 Forked for my own usage.
 Main differences so far:
 - switch from kitty to alacritty using some nerd fonts
-- use i3-gaps with picom
+- use i3-gaps with ibhagwan/picom (rounded corners, fading, opacity)
 - some i3 config changes to adapt to my existing setup (colemak keyboard)
+- vscode with some important plugins
+- Makefile now supports running local build (not via ssh)

+User is still mitchellh, might make it configurable in the future

 ---